dmitry-naumovich/rw-tickets/README.md

 ## How to setup Oracle database using Docker
-The manual can be found [here](https://github.com/oracle/docker-images/tree/master/OracleDatabase) You need to download Oracle images, clone that project to yourself and follow the instructions.
+The manual can be found [here](https://github.com/oracle/docker-images/tree/master/OracleDatabase).
+You need to download Oracle images, clone that project to yourself and follow the instructions.

 To avoid [issues](https://github.com/oracle/docker-images/issues/439) with access run:

-``
-sudo chmod -R a+w /home/docker/oracle_db
+`sudo chmod -R a+w /home/docker/oracle_db`
-``

-before creating a container with the next command:
+and then a container with the next command:

-``
-sudo docker run --name oracle-rw-tickets -p 1521:1521 -p 5500:5500 -e ORACLE_SID=ORCLDB -e ORACLE_PWD=12345 -v /home/docker/oracle_db:/opt/oracle/oradata oracle/database:12.2.0.1-se2
+`sudo docker run --name oracle-rw-tickets -p 1521:1521 -p 5500:5500 -e ORACLE_SID=ORCLDB -e ORACLE_PWD=12345 -v /home/docker/oracle_db:/opt/oracle/oradata oracle/database:12.2.0.1-se2
-``
+`

-To access container-running db using shell and sqlplus tool:
+You can access container-running db using shell and sqlplus tool:
-1. docker exec -it <CONT_ID> bash
+1. `docker exec -it <CONT_ID> bash`
-2. sqlplus SYS/12345 as sysdba
+2. `sqlplus SYS/12345 as sysdba`

 Instructions for creating tablespaces and [user](https://www.techonthenet.com/oracle/schemas/create_schema.php):
 ```